 1. Sports with a Partner

-Often sports that require a partner, such as tennis and squash; or team sports such as football, cricket, volleyball or netball can be a good choice as they encourage camaraderie, and a little healthy competition is great for firing you up for a game.
-When you do start to enjoy it, then hey, it suddenly doesn’t feel like such hard graft does it?
+Often sports that require a partner.
+Such sports include tennis and squash.
+Or team sports such as football, cricket, volleyball or netball can be a good choice as they encourage camaraderie and a little healthy competition is great for firing you up for a game.
+When you do start to enjoy it, it suddenly doesn’t feel like such hard graft.

-Self defense, or martial art classes like karate, boxing, taeqwondo or judo, are all fabulous ways to get fit.
-And knowing you have self defense skills may also come in handy at other times in life for obvious reasons.
+Self defence, or martial art classes like Karate, Boxing, Taeqwondo or Judo are all fabulous ways to get fit.
+And knowing you have self defence skills may also come in handy at other times in life, for obvious reasons.

 There is nothing more empowering than the knowledge that you have a strong and healthy body.
 It will give you a confidence boost that can potentially change your whole life.
 That confidence will shine through every aspect of YOU, including your work, drive, ambition, and especially your relationships with others.

 The benefits of exercise and fitness cannot be stressed enough.
-If you suffer from anxiety or depression then exercise (especially weight bearing for depression) triggers a cascade of feel good endorphins that will help you to burn off stress hormones.
-This will keep you calm, focused, and ready to take on anything life throws at you.
+If you suffer from anxiety or depression, then exercise (especially weight bearing for depression) triggers a cascade of feel good endorphins that will help you to burn off stress hormones.
+This will help keep you calm, focused and ready to take on anything life throws at you.

 Something amazing happens in your body when you workout.
-A chemical reaction releases endorphins, and you feel uplifted, even euphoric, and that feeling of satisfaction you get after a good workout can stay with you for days afterwards.
+A chemical reaction releases endorphins and you feel uplifted, even euphoric.
+That feeling of satisfaction you get after a good workout can stay with you for days afterwards.

-If you are too shy for a dance class, then throw on some of your favorite tunes at home and just go for it.
+If you are too shy for a dance class then throw on some of your favourite tunes at home and just go for it.
 Dance like nobody is watching (and maybe check that they’re not first).
 Soon you will start to feel more confidant than ever: Caution – this really works!

 Dancing is a social activity

-Dancing is a brilliant way to meet new people, make new friends, and socialize.
-It also offers the added benefits of managing weight, improving coordination, flexibility, motor skills, boosting bone health; and will also give you a stronger heart and lungs.
+Dancing is a brilliant way to meet new people, make new friends and socialise.
+It also offers the myriad of added benefits of managing weight, improving coordination, flexibility, motor skills, boosting bone health, and will also give you a stronger heart and lungs.
 This makes it one of the best forms of all round exercise that covers all bases.

 4. Weight Bearing Exercise

 ALL weight bearing exercise will give you more muscle mass and tone.
-This is a good thing for keeping bones strong, protecting against osteoporosis, improving your sense of balance and coordination, and lessening your risk of injury in general.
-All of these are especially important with age, as we begin lose muscle mass continuously after the age of 35 unless we TAKE ACTION!
+This is a good thing for keeping bones strong, protecting against osteoporosis, improving your sense of balance and coordination and lessening your risk of injury in general.
+All of these are especially important with age.
+We begin lose muscle mass continuously after the age of 35, unless we TAKE ACTION!

 Muscle mass helps keep you slim!

-The more lean muscle mass you have on your body, the more calories you will burn daily, even when at rest.
-This makes weight-bearing exercise is also a relevant weight and fat loss tool.
-Just be sure to push yourself more as you build up strength and stamina, and remember to up the heaviness of your weights as your body adjusts and becomes more accustomed to your regime.
+The more lean muscle mass you have on your body, the more calories you will burn daily even when at rest.
+This makes weight-bearing exercise also a relevant weight and fat loss tool.
+Just be sure to push yourself more as you build up strength and stamina.
+And remember to up the heaviness of your weights as your body adjusts and becomes more accustomed to your regime.

 (A great belly fat toner!)

 If you want to blast belly fat, then hula hooping really cuts the mustard and is one of the quickest ways to target specifically this area.
-It is something I have personally tried and have had much success with in the past.
 But, you do have to be steadfast in your commitment if you want to see good results.